-One of the most amazing places on the Earth’s crust is where two massive continental plates are moving apart.
+One of the most amazing places on the Earth’s is where two massive tectonic plates are moving apart.
 Almost 99% of thee areas take place under the oceans, which just a few exceptions above sea level, such as the African Rift Valley and Iceland.

 This is a small section of a divergent plate boundary that is exposed above sea level in Iceland.
 The bridge supposedly lets you walk from one continent to the other.
 While a great tourist place, it is most probably not the true plate boundary, but it is a wonderful place to learn about the concept of divergent plate boundaries.

 Divergent Plate Boundaries and Mid Ocean Ridges